GluuFederation/docs-openbanking-prod/docs/source/index.md

-# Gluu Server Open Banking Distribution
+# Gluu Open Banking Identity Platform

 ## Overview

-The Gluu Server Open Banking Distribution is a specific profile of the [Gluu Server](https://gluu.org/docs/gluu-server) that is packaged and configured for Open Banking customers.
+The Gluu Open Banking Identity Platform is a specific profile of the [Gluu Server](https://gluu.org/docs/gluu-server) that is packaged and configured for Open Banking customers.

 The Gluu Server is a distribution of open source software for identity and access management (IAM).
 SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy decisions.